 ~ These are commonly heard phrases that people who are grieving aren’t helped by hearing: “They’re in a better place.”
 “At least they’re not suffering.”
 “I can’t believe she would be so selfish to kill herself and leave you.”
 “Was he saved?”
 “You took care of him for so long, and now you can finally rest.”
 “I know how you feel.”

-~ In general, if time allows, you want to say: how sorry you are for their loss; how much you’ll miss the person, mentioning a particular thing that you’ll miss about him or her; how you’re praying for the person/family (but only if you are); and share a good memory you have of the person.
+~ In general, if time allows, you want to say: how sorry you are for their loss; how much you’ll miss the deceased, mentioning a particular thing that you’ll miss; how you’re praying for the person/family (but only if you are); and a good memory you have of the person.
 If you didn’t know the person that well or there is a line waiting to speak to the family, pick just one or two of these things to mention.
 You can write the rest in a letter that you send to the relative you’re closest with as part of your condolence card.
-The words you write will mean so much more to the person than those written by the professional greeting-card writer, even if yours are not as poetic.
+The words you write will mean so much more to that relative than those written by the professional greeting-card writer, even if yours are not as poetic.

 The Etiquette of Funerals and Burials

 I’ve been asked to give a eulogy; what should I do?
 Write carefully.
 Edit.
 Edit.
 Edit.
 And practice.
 Practice.
 Practice.
 It’s an honor and a solemn responsibility.
 The average time allowed in a funeral for each eulogy is ten minutes or less.
 Try to share the essence of who the person was.
 It’s OK to touch on a few foibles of the person, who, after all, was human.
-Mostly, stick to the positive.
+Stick mostly to the positive.
 Touch on how you’re a better person because of knowing the deceased.
 Tell a story of the two of you that makes others laugh.
 In fact, laughter is a must to make it through this hard day.
 As long as it doesn’t show the person in a bad light, the story is excellent.
-I love this article by Tom Chiarella writing for Esquire about how to give a great eulogy.
-Follow his advice and you’ll comfort the family and pay homage to the deceased.
+I love this article by Tom Chiarella, writing for Esquire about how to give a great eulogy.
+If you follow his advice, you’ll comfort the family and pay homage to the deceased.

 Should I attend the burial and/or the reception, too?
 It depends.
 Some people have public funerals and then private burials.
 The burial is by far the most emotional part of the funeral process.
 In general, fewer people attend.
 It’s usually just relatives and those closest to the deceased.
 If it’s open to the public, you’ll have to use your sixth sense (your social sense).
 Many times, the funeral director will step to the microphone immediately after the funeral and announce the family’s wishes for the burial and/or reception.
 (The reception can be held before or after the burial.)
 If the burial comes after the reception, even fewer people will be in attendance outside of family members.
 If either or both are open to everyone, you may attend if you like.